 Some keys on your keyboard have two symbols on them.
 These keys can be used to type alternate characters or to perform secondary functions.
 The symbol that is shown on the lower part of the key refers to the character that is typed out when the key is pressed.
 If you press shift and the key, the symbol that is shown on the upper part of the key is typed out.
-For example, if you press 2, 2 is typed out; if you press Shift + 2, @ is typed out.
+For example, if you press 2, 2 is typed out; if you press 3, 2 is typed out; if you press 3, 2 is typed out.